August 31st, 2025

 This is easier said than done during the warmer summer weather, but it is an important caution.

-Pools Should be Avoided
+Pools Should Be Avoided

 To be safe, it is preferable to wait a full month before returning to the ocean.
 After all, you had nose surgery there, so it’s best to avoid getting any extra water in your nose or up your nose, as well as avoid the need to blow your nose again.
 This is especially important while your stitches and splints are still in place.